dalgaaf/Cephalocon-Genf-2024-librmb/markdown/placement.md

 * <!-- .element: class="fragment" data-fragment-index="0" --> Lost of customer data <b>MUST</b> be prevented at any cost
 * At least replica 3 or comparable <!-- .element: class="fragment" data-fragment-index="1" -->
 * <!-- .element: class="fragment" data-fragment-index="2" --> Cluster <b>MUST</b> be fully operational (R/W) in any scenario
-* Applies to CephFS and Rados part <!-- .element: class="fragment" data-fragment-index="3" -->

 ### <!-- .element: class="fragment" data-fragment-index="4" --> Failure scenarios to be covered:
 * <!-- .element: class="fragment" data-fragment-index="5" --> 1 of 3 fire compartments (FCs)